Spurty007/soccer/fields/README.md

    * 9 v 9								- Full size U10 fields -

 ### Small size games
+The following images are designed to help visualize the 'average size field' for small sized games

 **6 to 8 years old - 4 v 4 is without goalkeeper**
 ![The 4 v 4 fields](field-4v4.jpg)